Gaffle-GH/Int-C/README.md

 ## Information
 * This Repository is meant for understanding the programming language 'C++'.
-* This will go over Concepts and Ideas that would be taught in any other class.
+* This will go over Concepts and Ideas taught in any other class.

    * Concepts/Ideas Overview: